Annotations to League of Extraordinary Gentlemen Volume III Chapter Three,

 The caretaker in the Harry Potter novels, Argus Filch, always treated Potter and his friends with suspicion.

 Obviously the anti-Christ here is Harry Potter, but it is Harry Potter plus various other young male wizarding figures who preceded Potter--like Will Stanton.

-Writes Tom Jordan, “It's probably
+Writes Tom Jordan, “It's probably part of

 Christian Bolte finally answers the “A. Button” question for us: “A. Button, a reference to Angelica Button, a Simpsons parody of Harry Potter.”